hoangphucbinh200606-png/Paradise-Nursery/README.md

-# Paradise Nursery
+# e-plantShopping

-Paradise Nursery is a React-based e-commerce web application dedicated to bringing nature into your home.
+e-plantShopping is a React-based e-commerce web application dedicated to bringing nature into your home.
 We offer a wide variety of houseplants, categorized to help you find the perfect green companion for your space.

 ## Features
 - Interactive landing page